Austin turns into the first Texas metropolis to experiment with ‘assured income’

 Ad

-Clarification, May 6, 2022: This story has been updated to reflect that Austin is the first Texas metropolis to use local tax dollars for a “assured income” program, and that different Texas cities have experimented with similar programs using different forms of funding.
+Clarification, May 6, 2022: This story has been up to date to reflect that Austin is the primary Texas city to use native tax dollars for a “guaranteed income” program, and that other Texas cities have experimented with related programs using different kinds of funding.

 Quelle: www.click2houston.com